 - Advanced training in pIR HEG Neurofeedback with Dr Jeffery Carmen PhD in the USA

-Psychological Assessor (Registered with NZCER to use Level D Psychological Tests -highest level)
+Registered with NZCER to use Psychological Tests at the highest levelugla

 “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete” ~ Buckminster Fuller

-Gerry is attuned to spotting chronic dysregulated patterns of Autonomic Nervous System (ANS) function.
+Gerry is attuned to observing chronic dysregulated behavioural patterns of the Autonomic Nervous System (ANS).

 Many of Gerry’s clients are children challenged with a variety of behavioural and/or learning disabilities.
-Gerry has extensive experience in carrying out pre-school and classroom observations, to monitor social, emotional, or cognitive behaviour and/or development.
+Gerry has extensive experience in carrying out pre-school and classroom observations to monitor social, emotional, or cognitive development and associated behaviour patterns.